The BIG LIST: Festivals in Gatlinburg and Pigeon Forge

 Early March.
 A multi-decades long tradition, the Winter Carnival of Magic in Pigeon Forge offers evening shows, competitions and lectures.
 The Carnival attracts professional magicians from throughout the United States, performing and teaching.
 This event is great to catch out-of-town talent, and to learn more about the art of magic itself.

-• Festival of Nations at Dollywood
+• Festivals at Dollywood

-• Easter Sunrise
+• Easter Sunrise Service

 • Easter Arts & Crafts Show